What is Point of Sale (POS) Data? Uses, Types & Dataset Examples

 Point of sale data goes beyond the moment when the consumer buys the product.
 In many instances, it extends to when the product is returned.
 It’s important to get insights on the reasons for refunds and exchanges.
 In this sense, analysing POS data often means analyzing consumer sentiment.

-How is a POS Database structured?
+How is a POS Database Structured?

 The POS system is supposed to provide more than an easy way to process payments for retailers.
 Structured in the right way, it can reveal insights about consumer purchase behavior.